JPGSP/CRUD-API/readme.md

 ### API

-To guarantee the right functionality of the API, please being sure you have some stored data.
+To guarantee the right functionality of the API, please ensure that you have stored some data.

 To access the API